In 2017 banks made a direct contribution of $7.2 billion to the New Zealand economy.

 Banks employ over 25,000 people.

-New Zealand’s banks are sound, well-capitalised and efficient compared to their global peers.
-The banking system has buffers of capital, liquid assets and stable funding in excess of current regulatory requirements.
+New Zealand’s banks are sound, well-capitalised and efficient.
+The banking system has adequate buffers of capital, liquid assets and stable funding relative to regulatory requirements.

-The soundness of New Zealand’s banks continues to rank highly (fourth out of 140 countries).
+The soundness of New Zealand’s banks continues to rank highly (third out of 137 countries).